peterparkedcar165/minecraft_mod_ideas/README.md

 💧 Rain Dance: Give Rain Dance effect to self for 4 minutes.
 During that time, if in Overworld, constant rain.
 Once effect ends, goes immediately to Sunny, even if it was thundering.

 💧 Whirlpool: Summon a bubble vortex on self, draws in enemies and entraps them while damaging them.

+💧 Soak: Shoot a jet of water that soaks hostiles hit, slowing their movements and rendering them more vulnerable to attacks.

+💧 Aqua Ring: Surround yourself in a veil of water, regenerating your health, and of those that are very near you.

 🍀 Absorb: